Metaswitch/clearwater-readthedocs/docs/Backups.md

 # Backups

-Within a Clearwater deployment, Ellis, Homestead, Homer and Memento all store persistent data (Bono and Sprout do not).
-To prevent data loss in disaster scenarios, Ellis, Homestead, Homer and Memento all have data backup and restore mechanisms.
-Specifically, all support
+Within a Clearwater deployment, Ellis and Vellum store persistent data (Bono, Sprout, Homer and Dime do not).
+To prevent data loss in disaster scenarios, Ellis and Vellum have data backup and restore mechanisms.
+Specifically, they support

 *   manual backup
 *   periodic automated local backup